 The council also received £98,000 ‘Reopening High Streets Safely Fund’.
 This grant is ERDF funding and as such the restrictions as to how this can be spent are extremely prohibitive.
 The possibility of what may be eligible to be reclaimed is still being explored however nothing has been committed to date.
 This project has been extended to June 2021 so can be spent across financial years.

-The councils Test and Trace Support Payments have already paid out in excess of £90k payments to individuals who are required to self-isolate.
+The council’s Test and Trace Support Payments have already paid out in excess of £90k payments to individuals who are required to self-isolate.
 Any allocations above the initial awarded amount will be reclaimed from Government.

 Through LCC, the council has received a grant allocation from Government that will be used to fund support for the Government’s Test & Trace scheme.
 The council has utilised the fund to recruit additional staff who will chase up the contacts that the national scheme have been unable to contact.